Eagles Wondering If Jackie Harbaugh Has Any More Sons Interested In Being an NFL Coach

-Thus far in their search for a new leader, the Eagles front office has been spurned by Notre Dame’s Brian Kelly, Penn State’s Bill O’Brian, and Oregon’s Chip Kelly.
+Thus far in their search for a new leader, the Eagles front office has been spurned by Notre Dame’s Brian Kelly, Penn State’s Bill O’Brien, and Oregon’s Chip Kelly.
 Siblings Jim and John Harbaugh, meanwhile, have the 49ers and Ravens in their respective conference championship games this weekend.

 “The gentleman’s voice had a sort of desperate quality to it,” Harbaugh continued.
 “He mentioned that that they were having trouble finding anyone to take this job opening that I guess they have.
 The poor dear said something to the effect of, ‘being reduced to interviewing Brian Billick,’ then broke down crying.
 I felt just awful for him.”